There Are Two New Drugs to Treat Gonorrhea

 The virus is transmitted in other ways as well.
 Hepatitis B is considered highly contagious because the virus can live outside the body—on surfaces in our homes, schools, and public places—for up to seven days.
 It is still infectious during that time.

-This means that the virus can be transmitted from a caregiver to a child at home through items like toothbrushes, razors, and nail clippers.
-It also means that children can transmit the virus to each other through biting (which is common in day care settings) or playground accidents.
-Think about it this way; if a child who has hepatitis B (whether they know they’re infected or not) gets a nosebleed during recess and their blood gets on the monkey bars, the virus in that blood could infect another child who uses the monkey bars with a cut on their hand even if it’s days later.
+This means that the virus can be transmitted from a family member to a child at home through items like toothbrushes, razors, and nail clippers.
+It also means that children can transmit the virus to each other through biting (which is common in day care settings), playground accidents, or contact with blood during sports.
 The blood does not have to be visible to be infectious.

 Vaccinating all newborns for hepatitis B within 24 hours of birth protects them from contracting the virus during delivery and as they grow.